kevinjterry/blackamp/README.md

 }
 ```

-## RECOMMENDED FONT
+## Recommended Font
 **Primary**: [Fira Code](https://github.com/tonsky/FiraCode) with ligatures

-## CONTRIBUTING
+## Contributing

-Absolutely welcome contributions!
+We welcome contributions!
+Please see our [Contributing Guide](./CONTRIBUTING.md) for details.

-## LICENSE
+## License
 MIT License - see [LICENSE](./LICENSE) for details.

-## INSPIRATION
+## Inspiration

-I built this originally off the base of [Safira](https://github.com/yinzdev/safira-vscode) which is a long running favorite theme of mine.
+Built from the base of Safira which is a long running favorite theme of mine.